thisisgurpal/food-api/README.md

 # Plan
 When starting this project we both shared to each other any ideas we had for this application we were going to build.
 In both of our lists we had an idea of developing a recipe application, as this was the case we went forward with this idea.

-Now we have the idea, we began searching for public API’s to use that will be suitable for us.
+Now we had the idea, we began searching for public API’s to use that will be suitable for us.
 We knew that we wanted images, recipes information, ingredients and also a way to filter the recipes.
-In our case we found an API that tells us where the recipe is from and what type of food the recipes has in it, this information we used as our filters.
+In our case we found an API (https://www.themealdb.com/) that tells us where the recipe is from and what type of food the recipes has in it, this information we used as our filters.
 After this we began wire framing the application on Excalidraw (whiteboard tool), thinking about how we wanted it to look.

 To work together on this project we decided to work on the code together using a live share feature on VS code.
 This worked well for us as it allowed us to work out problems together and also have input into each section of the application.
 <h3></h3>